rahulpds24/error-test/README.md

 # English Grammar Basics Quiz

 ## Round 2 Brief
 This is the second round of the English Grammar Basics Quiz.
-It consists of four questions designed to test your understanding of basic grammar rules.
-After submitting your answers, your score will be displayed.
+Test your knowledge with new questions added to challenge your understanding of grammar.
+After submitting the quiz, your score will be displayed.